MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/basics/import-contacts.md

 ---
 # Import contacts

-Whether your contacts are stored in an email program, a spreadsheet, or on your phone, here’s how to import them into [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] so you have all your business contact information in [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)].
+Whether your contacts are stored in an email program, a spreadsheet, or on your phone, here’s how to import them into Dynamics 365 Customer Engagement (on-premises) so you have all your business contact information in [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)].

 > [!TIP]
 >  You can also use the new [!INCLUDE[pn_data_loader_service](../includes/pn-data-loader-service.md)] (preview feature) to import bulk data. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Preview feature: Import bulk data with the Data Loader](../admin/import-bulk-data-data-loader.md)